Carlisle Best: Introduction to ODIs

 Best made his One Day International debut, also against England, in the series that followed the Test cricket: he made 10.
 An opportunity to captain was granted in late 1986, when Best was appointed to lead a West Indies B team tour of Zimbabwe.
 He was selected for the West Indies squad for the [one-day] 1987 Cricket World Cup and made the team for two of West Indies' six matches, scoring 23 runs at an average of 11.5, with a high score of 18.
 He cemented his place in the one-day side in late 1989, playing 15 matches in just over a year, the highlight of which statistically was an innings of exactly 100, made off 119 balls against England.

 Recall to the Test team

 A recall to the full Test side was not to come until the 1990 home series, which, once again was against England.
 Best, now aged 30, made a century on his home ground in Barbados.
 Wisdens match report said that the first day of the Test "was a day belonging to Best, a local hero, delighting in the first century of a hitherto frustrating Test career."
-However, that score of 164, was, according to ESPNcricinfo, "his zenith".
+However, that score of 164, was, according to Cricinfo, "his zenith".
 He also made a century in Guyana in the corresponding one-day international series.
 The century guaranteed his selection for the winter tour of Pakistan, but successive scores of 1, 8, 6 and 7, combined with splitting the webbing of his right hand, ended his Test career, this time for good.
 His replacement in the side was Brian Lara, who proved an immediate success.